quicwg/base-drafts/draft-ietf-quic-transport.md

 send a packet containing only an ACK frame in response to a non-ACK-eliciting packet (one containing only ACK and/or PADDING frames), even if there are packet gaps which precede the received packet.
-Limiting the sending of ACK frames avoids creating an indefinite feedback loop of acknowledgements, which could prevent the connection from ever becoming idle.
+Limiting the sending of ACK frames avoids an infinite feedback loop of acknowledgements, which could prevent the connection from ever becoming idle.
 The endpoint MUST however acknowledge non-ACK-eliciting packets when sending ACK frames in response to ACK-eliciting packets.